rlshetley/pybaseball-api/README.md

 Clone the repository then enter "vagrant up".
 You will then have the API available at http://localhost:9090/api.
 A sample query is http://localhost:9090/api/v1/players?last_name=Aaron

+To change the local port, change the forwarded port in the Vagrantfile

 # TODO
 * Integration tests
 * Unit tests for Python